Porsche 963: 2025

-Porsche saw a dominant start to their IMSA campaign with the 963, winning the first four races of the season at Daytona, Sebring, Long Beach, and Laguna Seca.
-Their start at WEC was not as fruitful, struggling to keep up with the front runners with a best finish of 8th in its first three races of the season.
 At the 2025 24 Hours of Le Mans, the 963 saw its best result in the endurance race, the #6 car finishing 2nd overall, 14 seconds behind the race winning #83 Ferrari 499P from AF Corse.
 The #6 had started the race from the back of the grid in its class, after suffering a disqualification due to a weight infraction.
 Had it won, it would have been the lowest starting position before a race win in the history of the event.

-On 7 October, Porsche announced that they would end their factory programme in the FIA World Endurance Championship after 2026 following financial losses.
+On 7 October, Porsche announced that they would end their factory programme in the FIA World Endurance Championship after 2025 following financial losses.
+The Penske IMSA program would continue for 2026.

+2026

+Racing only in the IMSA series this year, the 963 made a dominant start to the season, with the #7 car winning the 2026 24 Hours of Daytona and taking the checkered flag in a 1-2 finish for the two Porsche Penske cars at the 2026 12 Hours of Sebring.
+Adjustments to the balance of performance made in response to the car's early success heavily restricted the 963 in the latter portion of the season; the only win the car has had since Sebring was taken by customer team JDC–Miller at Laguna Seca, with the best performance for a factory car after Sebring being a third-place finish for the #6 at Long Beach.